 A.R.S.
-Citation- Include the statutory citation for the agency.
+Citation - Include the statutory citation for the agency.

-In these tables, appropriated and non-appropriated funds, and the expenditure plan for each fund, are displayed.
+These tables display appropriated and nonappropriated funds, and the expenditure plan for each fund.
 If there are more funds than the provided space will allow, a scroll bar will appear at the right of the table.

 Agency Head Signature - The signature of the agency head is required for the original printed request and any subsequent revisions to this page.
 The agency director now may electronically sign the Budget Submission in BUDDIES in the Transmittal Statement page.
-Agency Directors may choose to still sign the transmittal statement hard copy, but make sure the PDF of the Budget Submission posted to your website and submitted to OSPB includes the signed transmittal statement.
+Agency directors may choose to still sign the transmittal statement hard copy, but make sure the PDF of the Budget Submission posted to your website and submitted to OSPB includes the signed transmittal statement.